 Your classes will mainly be practical studio-based sessions, focusing on the practical application of acting, voice, movement and singing.
 You will also have time assigned for self-directed study, where you will further develop your work from practical classes.
 For some modules you will have timetabled rehearsal time, where you will work in groups to produce material.

 Your studies will help to influence and shape your career.
 Previous graduates have been commended by industry for their innovative, challenging project work.
-Danielle Pinnock‘s final project, a twenty minute piece entitled BODY/COURAGE, won her the Best Actress award at the Strawberry Theatre Festival, and has since been performed internationally.
+Danielle Pinnock‘s final project, a 40 minute piece entitled BODY/COURAGE, won her the Best Actress award at the Strawberry Theatre Festival, and has since been performed internationally.

 Visit our School site for more student work and extra information.